archana23csr1r06-star/Fingerprint-Template-security/README.md

   <summary><strong>Click to view details on HillClimbing Attack Testing</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    **Score-Oracle**: It provides a continuous similarity score (higher values indicate a closer match) between the target feature and a generated feature during an attack.
+    Score-Oracle: It provides a continuous similarity score (higher values indicate a closer match) between the target feature and a generated feature during an attack.
 The goal is to find a synthetic feature that is as similar as possible to the original target template.
-    **Binary-Oracle**: It gives a binary decision — **match** or **no-match** — based on whether the generated feature is accepted as matching the target feature.
+    Binary-Oracle: It gives a binary decision — **match** or **no-match** — based on whether the generated feature is accepted as matching the target feature.
   </div>

 </details>